roxspring/zally-ruleset-example/README.md

 ```

 Note that there are currently no official public docker images to run your ruleset in.
-This example assumes a local `zally_server` image exists with the server built and
+This example assumes a local `zally_server` image exists with the server built.
-still doesn't work because I haven't figured out a good way of injecting the rules into
-the image such that the server picks them up!
+Tracked in Zally issue [#761](https://github.com/zalando/zally/issues/761).

+The rules are patched into zally.jar during the build phase for now,
+one day there should be a much cleaner mechanism but for now this is
+the best I could come up with.
+Tracked in Zally issue [#560](https://github.com/zalando/zally/issues/560).

 ## Testing

-All being well you should be able to browse to the following location and
-confirm your custom rules are included:
+Use a browser to load the server's list of supported rules:

 http://localhost:8000/supported-rules

-Note that due to work in progress, the custom rules will not show up yet.
+All being well you should be able to see reference to `ExampleEgoRule` and
+a link back to this document in the resulting JSON.